matthewjdenny/GERGM/cran-comments.md

 This is a resubmission.
 In this version I have:

 * changed from using "boost::uniform_real_distribution" to using "boost::uniform_01" which removes assert-fail WARNING when compiling under linux (ubuntu) using gcc.
 This shoudl address the issue noted by Dr. Hornik.
+* updated documentation to run on older version of R to fix Windows WARNING.
+* This submission shoudl fix all problems orriginally identified with